lxsmnsyc/use-server-directive/README.md

 }
 ```

-`use-server-directive` supports server blocks in almos all statements that supports it:
+`use-server-directive` supports server blocks in almost all statements that supports it:

 - `if-else`
 - `try-catch-finally`